department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/engineering/test.data.md

 ## [WIP] Testing procedure.

 1. Create Appointment in the CHYSHY VistA(s), using the clinincs RClinic1, RClinic2, RClini3
-2. Create an appointment in the PCI check in tool for staging.
+1. Create an appointment in the PCI check in tool for staging.
-3. Do the check in process, the claims should be submitted after the button for check in is selected.
+1. Do the check in process, the claims should be submitted after the button for check in is selected.
-4. Create claim during the check in process
-5. Clean up claim created for the user in the [BTSSS CRM](https://dvagov-btsss-qa.crm9.dynamics.com/main.aspx?appid=410c62d5-3681-4423-9170-6801d95cacbe&forceUCI=1&newWindow=true&pagetype=entitylist&etn=contact&viewid=00000000-0000-0000-00aa-000010001004&viewType=1039)
+1. Clean up claim created for the user in the [BTSSS CRM](https://dvagov-btsss-qa.crm9.dynamics.com/main.aspx?appid=410c62d5-3681-4423-9170-6801d95cacbe&forceUCI=1&newWindow=true&pagetype=entitylist&etn=contact&viewid=00000000-0000-0000-00aa-000010001004&viewType=1039)

 Contact Mark Dewey to get access to the BTSSS CRM